kavinvalli/hashnode-blogs/cki6wr1ho016r5ys12yvc8q2v.md

 This would:
 1\.
 Install virtualenv on your device
 2\.
-Create a vitualenv in the current directory, i.e. django_medium
+Create a vitualenv in the current directory, i.e. livecode247

 Now, we need to activate this environment